FAQs

 What is chip milling?

-We started doing each chip individually but thought there must be a better way.
+We started milling chips one by one like the above process, but thought there must be a better way.
 We were talking with Tony at Chanman Poker Tables and he suggested a CNC.
 That rabbit hole went long and deep… It took us about a year from idea to production.
 Below is a video of our first machine doing its thing.
 (VOLUME WARNING: IT’S LOUD)

 What is CNC, and why is it different?